joshjohanning/joshjohanning.github.io/_posts/2022-07-02-github-dependabot-for-actions.md

 ![Dependabot created pull requests for both marketplace and private / custom actions](dependabot-pr.png){: .shadow }
 _Dependabot created pull requests for both marketplace and private / custom actions_

+## What About Reusable Workflows?

+You're in luck!
+Check out this [post](/posts/dependabot-reusable-workflows/) of mine for the details.

 ## Summary